fermarsan/aixt/test/Smoke_Testing/Smoke_Testing.md

 **Smoke testing** are a type of functional testing that consists of a quick review of a software product to check if a new software build is ready for the next testing phase.

-#### the following table summarizes the number of test cases for each test type per Module
+#### The following table summarizes the number of test cases for Smoke Testing per Module

 | Testing Type             | Number of Test Cases |
 | -------------            | :-------------:      |